 When removed from the jar, the cream looks a bit waxy but once applied, it sinks in and you can almost feel it going to work to protect your skin barrier.
 Rich and non-greasy, this cream is ideal for the winter.

 L’Oreal Age Perfect Hydra-Nutrition Honey Night Balm is a real-deal treatment balm for your skin.
 This thick balm for very dry/mature skin is rich in oils and Manuka honey extract.
 It immediately improves skin moisture levels and helps the skin to retain moisture for 48 hours!
-Non-greasy and non-sticky, this balm penetrates and works its way into the skin’s surface layer to hydrate the skin.
+Non-greasy and non-sticky, this balm penetrates and works its way into the skin’s surface layer to hydrate skin.

 This is definitely the thickest product of the group here and it’s what you think of when you hear the word balm, but without the greasiness that comes along with some skin balms.
 For such a thick product it sinks in quickly without any stickiness.

-I would use this on driest of the dry skin days.
+I would use this on the driest of the dry skin days.
 Actually, I would use it in the evenings since it does form a thick layer on your skin.
 The balm is scented, so please take note if you are sensitive to scent.

 Hello Hydration!
 Face Cream (now called Holy Hydration!
 Face Cream) with hyaluronic acid and peptide complex is formulated to seal in moisture, brighten, even and plump the skin.
 The list of key ingredients is impressive: hyaluronic acid, niacinamide, squalane, peptides, and vitamin B5.
 Hyaluronic acid helps the skin stay hydrated, niacinamide brightens and evens skin tone, squalane supports moisture retention, peptides help with collagen production, and vitamin B5 hydrates and calms the skin.

 Hello Hydration!
-Face Cream has a surprising light texture for its rich formulation.
+Face Cream has a surprisingly light texture for its rich formulation.
 This is another cream that sinks in quickly and leaves no greasy feel and creates with a bright dewy complexion.

 This cream is probably the most affordable of the bunch and it is filled with not only some fantastic ingredients for dry skin but also some serious anti-aging ingredients.
 Very impressed!